addingama/sid_waterpoints/README.md

   - Non Functioning Water Point Descending : `SortType.NON_FUNCTION_DESC`

   You can change the sort type on file `MainClass` line `26` by available sort type
+- If you use IntelliJ as IDE, don't forget to install `Lombok Plugin`